 Directed for us by Mione van der Merwe, this show was

 performed to six sold out audiences and was met with standing

 ovations after every performance.
 Even weeks after our final

 performance, the Gulf Times reported that Doha’s residents were

-left ‘in awe black porn as Les Miserables makes a stunning Gulf debut.’
+left ‘in awe as Les Miserables makes a stunning Gulf debut.’